JoseMaresm/JoseMaresm/README.md

 Eloquent and focused on meeting goals, highly committed to the needs of the company and teamwork.

-Skills:  JS / HTML / CSS / JAVA / ASP.NET / Razor / Kotlin / C# / SQL /
+Skills:  JS / HTML / CSS / JAVA / ASP.NET / Razor / Kotlin / C# / SQL / MySQL

 - 🌱 I’m currently learning Flutter, Swift